lobuljen/quill1-table-custom/README.md

 Code of quill is included in project so we can easily play with it in our tests.

+## What the previous developers fixed

+* Denied Backspase inside an empty cell
+* Added ability to delete a table

+## What would be nice to add/fix
+* the ability to insert tables.
+Inserts even from Word
+* ctrl+z is still breaking table

 ## Usage
 ```javascript
 const quillTable = require('quill-table');